theinvertedform/umt.world/index.md

 ---
 title: Index
 abstract: This is the personal website of **Uriah Marc Todoroff**.
-I am a philosopher interested in the Marxist tradition and the philosophy of art; I am an historical researcher charting the social history of visual culture; and I am a critical writer of contemporary art and cinema.
-This website is a new media experiment, combining literary and [technical means](/about) to develop a *dialetical image* of the present.
+I am a philosopher interested in the German tradition and the philosophy of art; I am a critic of contemporary art and cinema, and an historical researcher of modern visual culture.
+This website is an experiment in new media, combining literary and [technical means](/about) to develop an outsider's *dialetical image* of the present.
 ---
 {%- assign date_format =  "%b %d %Y" -%}